WMD-group/CarrierCapture.jl/docs/src/index.md

 ## Usage

-A typical workflow will consist of several steps, implemented in a series of short programs, which may be run from the command line.
-Input for the calculations is provided in `input.yaml`.
+A typical workflow will consist of several steps, implemented in a series of short programs.

  0. Prepare a sequence of atomic structure models with displacements that interpolate between two defect configurations (e.g. a site vacancy in charge states q=0 and q=+1).
     Run single-point energy calculations on these structures, and extract the total energies.
 Scripts for preprocessing may be found in `script`.